By SUSAN CALLAHAN, Associate Editor and Featured Columnist

 Zero Calorie Does Not Mean Zero Weight Gain or Zero Diabetes

 Luckily, while I was puzzling about the reason for my weight gain, scientists were also puzzled about the same thing.
-Why, they asked, were Americans gaining more and more weight at the same time that more of them were using "zero calorie" and "diet foods"?
+Why, they asked, were Americans gaining more and more weight at the same time that more of us were eating "zero calorie" and "diet foods"?

 To answer that question, we have to go back in time.
 In 1879, a scientist named Constantine Fahlberg was hard at work trying to discover new food preservatives when he accidentally spilled some of the compound he was creating on his hands.
 To his surprise, the compound tasted incredibly sweet.
 Thus, saccharin was discovered.